yeastrc/limelight-core/README.md

 Run ant script ant__build_all_limelight.xml to build all.
 (requires first to copy file aa_ant__build_all_limelight_config.properties_Sample to aa_ant__build_all_limelight_config.properties and set it's properties)

-Building requires the software: ant (recent version) gradle (version 4.x, more recent is better) npm (recent version)
+Building requires the software:
+Java (1.8 or newer)
+ant (recent version)
+npm (recent version)
+gradle is using gradle wrapper so will download the version of gradle it needs when it is run